sjellerstrand/Snakemake_PhaseWY/README.md

  - all_unreliable_sites
 ```

-# Specify path to synteny genome for lift over and genome summary plot (will only run if file exists)
+#### Specify path to syntenic reference genome for lift over and genome summary plot (will only run if file exists)
 ref_species: "Aarv" # only used for naming synteny species folder
 synteny_species: #"Pmaj" # only used for naming synteny species folder
 synteny_genome: #"example/Parus_major/GCF_001522545.3_Parus_major1.1_genomic.fasta"